Lower Gravity Demonstratable Testbed for Space Robot Experiments: SYSTEM DESIGN AND INTEGRATION

-To keep the gravity compensation properly oriented while the robot moves, it is necessary to sustain the counterweight cable vertically and accurately.
-Here, the tracker's necessary displacement to set the cable's tilt angle back to zero is derived.
+The testbench has a 3D target tracking system to keep applying a vertical gravity offloading force at the moving robot's center of mass.
+In this system, $z$-position is passively adjusted by the vertically moving counterweight on the friction-less rail, and $xy$-position is actively tracked using CoreXY mechanism~\cite{corexy}, which is typically used in 3D printer nozzle's mobility.
+CoreXY mechanism enables the precise control of $xy$-position of the tracker by conveying the belts, which are driven by the two stepping motors.
+The tracker's necessary displacement to set the cable's tilt angle back to zero is derived as follows.
 Let {$l$} be the length of the cable from the robot fixture to the tracker, and {$\phi$} and {$\theta$} be the roll and pitch angles of the cable from the vertical state relative to the inertial frame, respectively.
 The cable's roll and pitch tilt angle are measured by two encoders attached to the upper gimbal through which the counterweight cable is.
 The amount of movement in the {$x$}- and {$y$}-axes {$\Delta x$} and {$\Delta y$} can be obtained as Eq.~\eq{xy}.

 In the CoreXY schematic of \fig{testfield}, if the two belt feeds driven by the left and right stepping motors are {$\Delta a$} and {$\Delta b$}, respectively, and these can be obtained from {$\Delta x$} and {$\Delta y$} as computed in Eq.~\eq{ab}.